sarthaksharma27/AI-story/README.md

 # AI-Book

-A specialized Retrieval-Augmented Generation (RAG) pipeline that generates stories and provides a grounded Q&A interface.
+A speech-to-narrative pipeline that converts conversational input into structured story output.

 ## Setup & Environment